pkravets2/pkravets2_sidequest_w3/README.md

 ## GenAI

-The code was written by Dr. Karen Cochrane but she used GenAI to write the comments.
+GenAI was used to cleanup code, make new code and visuals to create the final product

 ---